-2. Are policies and procedures in place for initiating and reviewing NTTF contracts?
+Are policies and procedures in place for initiating and reviewing NTTF contracts?
 If so, please summarize them.

 All full-time instructor and senior instructor positions and all clinical faculty positions are reviewed at the department level, the dean's office, and the Office of Faculty Affairs and ultimately by the Chancellor; the offer letter process is the same as it is for tenure track faculty.
-All research faculty appointments are reviewed by the Dean of the Graduate School and reported to the Chancellor.
-Other job classes, including less than 100% instructor and senior instructor appointments, are reviewed and approved at the level of the Dean and reported via the delegation report.
-We are currently requesting delegation of such appointments to the deans.
+All research faculty appointments are reviewed by the Vice Chancellor for Research and reported to the Chancellor.
+Other job classes, including less than 100% instructor and senior instructor appointments, are reviewed and approved at the level of the Dean and reported.

-3. Are workloads specified for each job title?
+2. Are workloads specified for each job title?
 If so, what are those workloads?